ChrisBeep98/Nevado-trek-backend-V2.0/update-api-usage.md

   }'
 ```

-### 3. Transfer Booking Between Events (Same Tour)
+### 3. Transfer Booking Between Events
 `POST /adminTransferBooking/:bookingId`

-Move a booking from one event to another within the same tour.
+Move a booking from one event to another.

 **Request Body:**
 ```json